Poincar\'e invariance and the Unruh effect: Dynamical derivation

 with $m$ the field mass.
 Then change the perspective to a frame in which the field appears shifted,

-In this frame, after subtracting a (physically immaterial) constant, $\sfrac{a^2}{2m^2}$, $\mathcal{L}$ becomes:
+In this frame, after subtracting a (physically immaterial) constant, $a^2/[2m^2]$, $\mathcal{L}$ becomes:

 where $a$ acts as an external source term and provides a linear potential, \textit{viz}.\ a constant acceleration.
 This model was studied in Refs.\,\cite{Heinzl:1998kz, Hornbostel:1991qj}, albeit not in the context of the Unruh effect.
-To see that $a \phi$ in Eq.\,\eqref{eq: 2D model Lagrangian} produces a constant force, consider the classical mechanics equivalent, $\mathcal L =\frac{1}{2}m\dot z^2-\frac{1}{2}kz^2-az$, where $k$ is the harmonic oscillator constant.
-The potential term $a z$ generates a constant force $a$ in the (1+1)D case.
-In (1+2)D or (1+3)D spacetimes, $a \propto t$ and $a \propto t^2$, respectively, are needed to obtain a constant force.
-This may be understood as the flux from source $a$ diluting in 2D or 3D space.
-To keep a constant force on the accelerating body moving away from the source, the latter must intensify with $t$.
+To see that $a \phi$ in \eqref{eq: 2D model Lagrangian} produces a constant force, consider the classical mechanics equivalent, $\mathcal L =\frac{1}{2}m\dot z^2-\frac{1}{2}kz^2-az$, where $k$ is the harmonic oscillator constant.
+The potential term $a z$ generates a constant force $a$ in the (1+1)D case \cite{note-pot.term}.

-Suppose a detector sensitive to $\varphi$ is attached to the new frame.
+Suppose a detector sensitive to $\phi$ is attached to the new frame.
 It may be pictured as being composed of fermions that couple to $\phi$.
 The field waves $\partial_\mu \phi \partial^\mu \phi$ induce transitions in the detector, making it sensitive to $\phi$, and the $a \phi$ term accelerates the detector.

 To avoid infrared issues, suppose space is of finite extent, with length $L$ and circular boundary conditions.
 Then decompose the two fields as follows (the $p^\mu_n$ spectrum is discrete because $L$ is finite):